Norodom Sihanouk: Early life and first reign

 Norodom Sihanouk was the only child born of the union between Norodom Suramarit and Sisowath Kossamak.
 His parents, who heeded the Royal Court Astrologer's advice that he risked dying at a young age if he was raised under parental care, placed him under the care of Kossamak's grandmother, Pat.
 When Pat died, Kossamak brought Sihanouk to live with his paternal grandfather, Norodom Sutharot.
 Sutharot delegated parenting responsibilities to his daughter, Norodom Ket Kanyamom.

 Sihanouk received his primary education at the François Baudoin school and Nuon Moniram school in Phnom Penh.
 During this time, he received financial support from his maternal grandfather, Sisowath Monivong, to head an amateur performance troupe and soccer team.
 In 1936, Sihanouk was sent to Saigon, where he pursued his secondary education at Lycée Chasseloup Laubat, a boarding school.

-When the reigning king Monivong died on 23 April 1941 the Governor-General of French Indochina, Jean Decoux, chose Sihanouk to succeed him.
+When king Monivong died on 23 April 1941 the Governor-General of French Indochina, Jean Decoux, chose Sihanouk to succeed him.
 Sihanouk's appointment as king was formalised the following day by the Cambodian Crown Council, and his coronation ceremony took place on 3 May 1941.
 During the Japanese occupation of Cambodia, he dedicated most of his time to sports, filming, and the occasional tour to the countryside.
 In March 1945 the Japanese military, which had occupied Cambodia since August 1941, dissolved the nominal French colonial administration.
 Under pressure from the Japanese, Sihanouk proclaimed Cambodia's independence and assumed the position of prime minister while serving as king at the same time.